Glories of Greece

 All Hidden History’s tours include a host of fully guided excursions and interesting talks to create an enriching travel experience.
 They also include some luxury and leisure by choosing great hotels and keeping the itineraries fairly relaxed and varied.
 More about What to Expect…

 Get off the beaten track today with a spectacular journey through the mountainous countryside of Arcadia, part of old, unspoilt Greece and the rural idyll of romantic painters and poets.
 Visit two archaeological sites, Megalopolis and Bassae, both rare treats missed by most holidaymakers.
 At Bassae, you experience an intimate encounter with one of the most complete examples of a classical temple from anywhere in the Greek world.
-The day ends at Olympia, your base for the next two nights with dinner, bed and breakfast.
+The day ends at Olympia, our base for the next two nights.

 With the whole day in Olympia there is ample time to appreciate this iconic archaeological site and its two great museums.
 Trace the origin and history of the Olympic Games, enter the original Olympic stadium, see where the eternal flame burned symbolically in the hearth for over one thousand years, and admire the Temple of Olympian Zeus, home to one of the seven wonders of the ancient world.